axelfahy/livetrack/README.md

-# livetracking
+# livetrack
-Livetracking for spot and garmin trackers
+> Livetrack for spot and garmin trackers

+This program fetches tracking data from spot and garmin and send them to telegram.
+The points are store into a Postgres database.